betterscientificsoftware/images/README.md

 ### File format, file size, and resolution

 Upload only .jpgs, .pngs, .gifs, or .pdfs.
 If you are working with another file format, be sure to convert to one of these.
-Image resizing tools can be used, such as Photoshop, Apple Preview, Snagit, Gimp, etc.
+Image resizing tools can be used, such as Photoshop, Apple Preview, [Gimp](https://www.gimp.org/downloads/), [Darktable](http://www.darktable.org), etc.

 Before adding an image, please pay careful attention to the file size and the pixel size.

 A file size above 10MB should be considered too large for upload to image repository.
-If you have an image this large to upload, please resize to a more manageable size.
+If you have an image this large to upload, please resize to a size below 5MB.
 Problems may be introduced with such large images in the repository.

 Pixel size is different than the file size and is indicated by pixel width x pixel height.
 To determine the pixel size of your image:
 * Find the location where the image is saved